isomerpages/govtech-corp/media/technews/_posts/2020-09-01-post-SafeEntry's Development Story.md

 group check in function, after observing families with young children and elderly struggling to check in when they are out.</p>
 <p>Thankfully, with the new features and everyone’s efforts to check in and
-out,&nbsp;<a href="https://www.straitstimes.com/singapore/digital-tools-help-speed-up-contact-tracing-efforts-to-ring-fence-cases" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">contact tracers can now use SafeEntry logs of locations</a>&nbsp;that
-patients have been to as a reference in their contact tracing efforts.</p>
+out,&nbsp;contact tracers can now use SafeEntry logs of locations&nbsp;that patients have been to as a reference in their contact tracing efforts.</p>
 <h3>What’s next, then?</h3>
 <p>Since launch, we have seen an average of 9 million daily check-ins, with